Are Dental Implants Worth It?

 Can Dental Implants Really Be Done in One Day?

-✔ No need for bone grafting before implant placement
+• No need for extensive bone grafting

 Are Same-Day Dental Implants Safe?